 James founded Centurion Running in 2010.
 Having been fortunate enough to race frequently across both the UK and the World at that point he wanted to bring the supported style of racing he had enjoyed so much elsewhere to the UK.
-For the first 10 years following the initial North Downs Way events in 2011, he has race directed all bar one of our events, the Autumn 100 which he enjoyed from the other side of the table as a runner instead.
-He set up the Centurion Coaching arm in 2012 which has now grown to a team of five.
+For the first 10 years following the initial North Downs Way events in 2011, he race directed all of the events bar the 2015 Autumn 100 which he enjoyed from the other side of the table as a runner instead.
+He set up the Centurion Coaching arm in 2012 which has now grown to a team of eight.
 And added the Centurion Store in 2013 as the demand grew for quality gear, apparel and footwear relevant to our trail and ultra scene here in the UK.
 He is a passionate runner himself, having competed in ultras since 2006.
-His proudest moments coming as he represented Team GB at the 24hr format in 2016 and 2018.
+His proudest moments coming as he represented Team GB at the 24hr format.

-Nici is in charge of many areas of Centurion.
-Her background was as a volunteer as early as 2012, but she quickly progressed to join the staff team where she has grown increasingly pivotal ever since.
+Nici's background was as a volunteer as early as 2012, but she quickly progressed to join the staff team where she has been ever since.
 She co-ordinates all of our volunteers for the events, ensuring that over the course of the year, almost a thousand people are in the right place at the right time and are armed with all of the details to empower them to help our runners in the best way possible.
 On race day you will find her in charge of the registration and finish line teams.
 Day to day Nici handles most of the communication via our info email account.
-Dealing with the majority of requests and questions we get fielded from all groups - a huge task.
+Dealing with the majority of requests and questions we get fielded from all groups.
 Harking back to her old 'day job' Nici is also in charge of all of the Health and Safety protocols and Risk Assessments.
-She's also involved with our store, keeping the back end of our website updated with the latest products and managing brand accounts.
+She is also the RD for the Track 100 and Wendover Woods Night 50km, having taken on those extra roles in 2022.
 Her enthusiasm also stems from her own running background, with her personal favourite the Lakeland 50 which she has finished multiple times.

 Drew is one of our core staff, yet so much of what he does is behind the scenes.
 Along with James and Jan, Drew does all of the event logistics management, pre-race packing and post race clean up.
 On race day he is everywhere, from setting up the start, to managing all of the course markings for each event.
 He is always the first to arrive and the last to leave a race weekend, when everyone is tucked up in bed after an event, it is he and James clearing bin juice out of the back of the rental trucks - glamour!!!
 No job is ever too big or too small for him.
 Drew has worked every race since the Thames Path 100 in 2012, event two in our history.
-His own running career is extensive twith well over 20 x 100 mile+ finishes from flat to truly mountainous, with 3 successful completions of Ronda Del Cims in Andorra.
-He's also amongst other things finished UTMB, Leadville, Ehunmilak, GUCR, Lakeland 100, Arc of Attrition, Istria, 100 miles Sud De France, Ronda Del Cims three times and the WHW Race .
+His own running career is extensive with dozens of finishes at the super long events, from flat to truly mountainous.
+Amongst other things he has finished finished UTMB, Leadville, Ehunmilak, GUCR, Lakeland 100, Arc of Attrition, Istria, 100 miles Sud De France, Ronda Del Cims three times and the WHW Race .
 He is the ultimate fan of the sport and can often be found crewing, pacing or just spectating at events up and down the country and internationally.
 He brings a true runners head to our events, which is a huge part of what makes them friendly and safe.
 Not least, he also 'invented' the Chiltern Wonderland and Wendover Woods 50 courses - so many have to thank him for those too!
 He is RD for the Chiltern Wonderland 50.

 Chris began life with Centurion as a runner back in 2013 where he finished the third edition of the NDW50.
 He went on to run the SDW50 in 2014 before moving through a number of different roles in the team.
-He is responsible today for having constructed and maintaining our main website for which we are truly grateful.
-In 2017 he branched out to create his own company racedirector, and is now responsible for both the entry and timing systems at all of our events.
+He is responsible today for having constructed and maintained our main website for which we are truly grateful.
+In 2017 he branched out to create his own company and then joined Open Tracking who provide all of our tracking and timing solutions.
 Behind the scenes he is our IT guru, communications master and bascially keeps Centurion above water on the tech side.
 He also handles all of the web side of the British Ultrarunning Podcast.
-You can find him on race weekends running around with timing beacons ensure every runner is accounted for, everywhere on course.
-As a runner he has completed many of the tougher ultras on the scene, including Lakeland 100, Spine Challenger, CCC, Rocky Raccoon 100 and the Eiger Ultra Trail.

 Dave ran our South Downs Way 100 in 2012, earning a 100 miles One Day buckle in the process.
 He then volunteered at the two other 2012 events before he made the step up to staff.
 Since the start of 2013, he has driven our sweeper minibus.
 He is there for the runners no matter the time of day or night, picking them up and re-uniting them with their bags or loved ones up and down the course.
 Those who are regularly towards the rear of the field in our events know Dave well, he is so supportive and will bend over backwards to help everyone.